 Why did you choose to study your programme?

-AI will impact our management consulting practice as well; the programme shall also help to identify emerging opportunites and challenges caused by AI.
+AI will impact our management consulting practice as well; so the programme will also help to identify emerging opportunities and challenges caused by AI.

 Why did you decide to study online with the University of Liverpool?